boundary/boundary-event-sdk/src/site/markdown/adapters/snmp.md

 This event adapter can receive v1/v2c SNMP traps and translate into Boundary Events.

 SNMP4J-SMI
 ----------

 The SNMP adapter uses the SNMP4J-SMI library to decode OIDs.
 For open source use free license is granted which restricts usage to standard MIB modules which are not under the enterprise OID sub-tree.
-Licenses can be purchased from [www.snmp4j.org](http://www.snmp4j.org/html/buy.html) for, at the time of this writing, for $49 US.
+Licenses can be purchased from [www.snmp4j.org](http://www.snmp4j.org/html/buy.html) for $49 US, at the time of this writing.

 Configuration
 -------------